 Centers and institutes may have advisory boards, as appropriate.

-Administration of finances of the center or institute, except for that portion from the State budget, will normally be handled by the CSUSM Foundation
+Administration of finances of the center or institute, except for that portion from the State budget, will normally be handled by UARSC.

-When the center or institute receives indirect funds (F&A) from grants for which the center or institute receives resources from a department, the director will negotiate appropriate F&A reimbursement for the departmental resources.
+When the center or institute receives indirect funds (F&A) from grants for which the center or institute receives resources from a department, the director will negotiate appropriate F&A reimbursement for the departmental resources

-The director shall submit an annual report at the close of each academic year to the associate vice president for research.
+The director shall prepare, sign, date, and submit an annual report by May 15 of each academic year to the appropriate administrator.
 The report shall include a summary of:

-Projects accomplished during the year (including a listing of the personnel involved in each--faculty, staff, students--and their responsibilities)
+projects accomplished during the year, including a listing of the faculty, staff, and students involved in each and their respective responsibilities;

-A balance sheet showing the financial status of the center or institute, including information on revenues and expenditures
+a balance sheet showing the financial status of the center or institute, including information on revenues and expenditures;

-Proposals for external funding submitted during the year
+proposals for external funding submitted during the year;

-Names, titles, and organizational affiliations of persons serving on the advisory board
+names, titles, and organizational affiliations of persons serving on the advisory board;

-Major challenge or issue
+major challenge or issue;

-Assessment activities
+assessment activities; and

-Proposed goals for the following academic year
+proposed goals for the following academic year.

+The appropriate administrator will meet with the director to review the annual report

 All operations will follow all current policies of the university, including the following:

-The California State University, San Marcos Foundation shall act as depository and fiscal agent for the center or institute for non-state funds and provide appropriate accounting and related services, except for the following: all non-degree credit and noncredit certificate programs and all courses for continuing education credit will be offered through Extended Studies and funds will be deposited in the "CERF" account.
+UARSC shall act as depository and fiscal agent for the center or institute for non-state funds and provide appropriate accounting and related services, except for the following: all non-degree credit and non-credit certificate programs and all courses for continuing education credit will be offered through Extended Learning and funds will be deposited in the "CERF" account.

 All awarded grants and contracts related to a center or institute must follow established campus procedures, including appropriate approvals at the proposal stage.
-All grant and contract funds received by a center or institute from external sources must be processed through the CSUSM Foundation.
+All grant and contract funds received by a center or institute from external sources must be processed through UARSC.

-A center or institute may offer courses (whether credit or non-credit) only upon approval by the appropriate academic unit.
+A center or institute may offer non-credit courses only upon approval by the appropriate academic unit(s).

 Members of a center or institute do not have academic titles unless they have them by virtue of an appointment in a college/library unit.